dixonnataliej/eecs487_project/README.md

 ## 📁 Notebooks

-FIXME
 - `project.ipynb`: Main notebook that loads and prepares data for evaluation.
 - `evaluation.ipynb`: Computes BLEU and METEOR scores for round-trip translation quality.
 - `syntax_trees.ipynb`: Compares syntactic structures between original and round-trip English outputs.
 - `BLEU.ipynb`: Contains early evaluations and debugging steps for select language pairs.

-## 📄 Scripts
-FIXME
-- `translation_loader.py`: Utility to parse and load translation JSON data into usable Python structures.

-## 🔧 Dependencies

-TBD — To be filled in by team members.

-## 📈 Evaluation Metrics

-TBD — Include a description of how BLEU, METEOR, and syntactic analysis are used.

 ## 📚 Acknowledgements

 We used datasets from OPUS and the Axolotl Corpus.
-For full citations, see the final report and referenced publications.
+For full citations, see the final report.